I have lost count of all the times I have felt lonely while living abroad (often referred to as expat loneliness). It comes and goes like a wave.

 Besides, it might distract us from all the things we should be doing that would help us feel more settled, right?

 The more we deny what we feel, the more power it has over us.
 The more that feeling warps our thinking, brings us down as well as others around us.

 If you want to get on with your expat life you must give that loneliness the attention that it demands.

 Only then will it leave you alone so you can actually use your energy to find a solution to your loneliness, or a renewed sense of motivation to keep on going.

-EXPAT LONELINESS IS UNBELIEVABLY NORMAL
+EXPAT LONELINESS IS INCREDIBLY NORMAL

 One way to give loneliness the attention it demands is by accepting it as a completely normal feeling, rather than taking it as an indication that there’s something wrong with us.